maxlever/quiz/README.md

 - track & display quiz results
 - provide the user a way to add and remove questions and choices
 - provide an API to access the quiz and dynamically generate it

+## tech stack

+I built a React app in Typescript, using the create-react-app tool and jest for testing.
+The quiz is displayed based on pre-generated static JSON files which are produced by getting content from a headless CMS ([Takeshape](https://takeshape.io/)).
+The site was deployed on [Netlify](https://netlify.com)'s CDN, such that any update to github or the CMS will trigger a new build.
+This app is serverless, following [JAMstack](https://jamstack.org) architecture.

 ## design